paulzchen/paulzchen.github.io/README.md

 Outside of the lab, I mentor a number of students, serve as the Head of Programming for [Science Rendezvous at the University of Toronto](http://www.sciencerendezvousuoft.ca/science-rendezvous/) and direct [“I Am… A Scientist”](https://www.youtube.com/playlist?list=PLguaypFyd20heLkrIZdqmsxJa6IumCd4a), a new science outreach initiative for kids.

 ## My Research
-Since early March 2020, I have pivoted my work to help respond to the COVID-19 pandemic.
-My research has focused on understanding why superspreading drives SARS-CoV-2 transmission, developing insight into the extent to which SARS-CoV-2 is shed via droplets and aerosols, interpreting the respiratory kinetics of SARS-CoV-2, identifying an indicator to potentially predict severe COVID-19 days before disease deterioration, and evaluating methods to decontaminate and reprocess N95 respirators for reuse.
+Since early March 2020, I have pivoted my work to help respond to COVID-19.
+My research has focused on understanding why superspreading drives the COVID-19 pandemic, developing insight into the extent to which SARS-CoV-2 is shed via droplets and aerosols, assessing the respiratory kinetics of SARS-CoV-2, identifying an indicator to potentially predict severe COVID-19 days before disease deterioration, and evaluating methods to decontaminate and reprocess N95 respirators for reuse.

 Outside of COVID-19, I investigate how inorganic nanocrystals grow at the atomic level and use that insight to design new nanomaterials for health applications.
 I am passionate about developing new methodological approaches to design materials and technologies that address key health, energy and environmental issues.

 ## Publications
 (updated May 29, 2021)

-22"  "**Chen, P.Z.**, Clasky, A.J., Gu, F.X.* [Thermodynamic framework elucidating supersaturation throughout nanocrystal growth.](https://arxiv.org/abs/2105.00050) _under review_, preprinted in arXiv.
+0. **Chen, P.Z.**, Clasky, A.J., Gu, F.X.* [Thermodynamic framework elucidating supersaturation throughout nanocrystal growth.](https://arxiv.org/abs/2105.00050) _under review_, preprinted in arXiv.

-21	**Chen, P.Z.**, Koopmans, M., Fisman, D.N., Gu, F.X.*
+0. **Chen, P.Z.**, Koopmans, M., Fisman, D.N., Gu, F.X.*
 		Understanding why superspreading drives COVID-19 but not pandemic H1N1. _under review_.

-20	**Chen, P.Z.**, Bobrovitz, N., Premji, Z., Koopmans, M., Fisman, D.N., Gu, F.X.*
+0. **Chen, P.Z.**, Bobrovitz, N., Premji, Z., Koopmans, M., Fisman, D.N., Gu, F.X.*
 		[SARS-CoV-2 shedding dynamics across the respiratory tract, sex and disease severity for adult and pediatric COVID-19.](https://www.medrxiv.org/content/10.1101/2021.02.17.21251926v2) _under review_, preprinted in medRxiv.

 19.	**Chen, P.Z.**, Bobrovitz, N., Premji, Z., Koopmans, M., Fisman, D.N., Gu, F.X.*